Tyler Stephenson Player Props: Reds vs. Cardinals

 Tyler Stephenson At The Plate

-- Stephenson has 11 doubles, a triple, four home runs and 24 walks while hitting .247.
+- Stephenson has 11 doubles, a triple, four home runs and 25 walks while batting .249.

-- Stephenson has picked up a hit in 39 of 60 games this year, with multiple hits 13 times.
+- Stephenson has picked up a hit in 65.6% of his 61 games this season, with multiple hits in 21.3% of them.

-- He has homered in four games this season (6.7%), leaving the park in 1.6% of his chances at the plate.
+- He has gone deep in four games this season (6.6%), homering in 1.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.